Metaswitch/clearwater-readthedocs/docs/Creating_a_deployment_with_Chef.md

 ## Creating a larger deployment

-To kick off construction of the deployment, run the following on the chef-workstation machine.
+To kick off construction of the deployment, run the following on the chef workstation machine.

     cd ~/chef
     knife deployment resize -E <name> --ralf-count 1 -V